 WEEKLY MESSAGE

-ON THE MESSAGE THIS WEEK: LESSON FROM THE ANTS
+ON THE MESSAGE THIS WEEK: DON'T LIVE IN THE SPITE HOUSE

 Have a blessed week in Jesus' Name, Amen.